Antique Side Table Makeover

 Step 2 Clean

-The deglosser will remove dirt, grease, and grime and dull a shiny finish to allow the paint to adhere.
+The deglosser will remove dirt, grease, and grime and dull a shiny finish, allowing the paint to adhere.

 Step 3 Paint